Nathan-Nesbitt/G2T/Notes/04 CSS_G2T_NN.md

 Positioned based on where the user has scrolled.

 ### Using positioning to overlap elements
-If we have 2 images and we want them to overlap we can use relative/absolute positioning to ensure that the images overlap eachother.
+If we have 2 images and we want them to overlap we can use relative/absolute positioning to ensure that the images overlap each other.
 The following code shows the image with ID image2 20 pixels to the left and 20 pixels up: